Small kitchen ideas

 You should also consider whether you really need certain appliances.
 As much as we all hate washing up, it’s far easier to fit a pair of rubber gloves into a small kitchen than it is to squeeze in a dishwasher.

-Get a kitchen island
+Get a small kitchen island

 Kitchen islands aren’t just for large kitchens; you can find small versions, often on wheels, which can fit in more compact rooms and give you extra worktop space.